DOI-USGS/CIDA-Viz/README.md

 weekly data represention

 ##Data sources and methods
 Dataset sources and methods used are briefly described on the page below.
 Follow links indicated below to access public data repositories.
-To access the specific datasets visualized at http://cida.usgs.gov/ca_drought, look to the top of this page for the directories (e.g., reservoir datasets are found in ca_reservoir folder), or use the links below.
+To access the specific datasets visualized at http://cida.usgs.gov/ca_drought, follow this link https://github.com/USGS-CIDA/CIDA-Viz and access repositories (e.g., reservoir datasets are found in ca_reservoir folder), or use the links below.

 ###Drought data
  - Data are plotted for the conterminous U.S. and for the State of California in the background map of the site.